20 FAQs about how the SSI appeal process works in Utah

 How long does it take for a social security appeal to be decided?

-Question 7: How long does a Social Security Reconsideration take in Utah?
+9. How long does a Social Security Reconsideration take in Utah?

 Winning a reconsideration of Social Security Disability benefits

-Question 9: Do I need a lawyer to win a request for reconsideration or a request for hearing?
+11. Do I need a lawyer to win a request for reconsideration or a request for hearing?

-Your chances for winning increase if you have a competent attorney to help you with your case.
-The attorney knows what information is important to Social Security and can help present the medical and other information in such a way to increase your opportunity to win the claim.
+Your chances for winning increase if you have a competent attorney helping you with your case.
+The attorney knows what information is important and can help present it to SSA in such a way that increases your opportunity to win the claim.

-Question 11: How can I increase my chances of winning a request for reconsideration or a hearing?
+12. How can I increase my chances of winning a request for reconsideration or a hearing?

-Winning an appeal of Social Security Disability benefits
+Winning an appeal

-Question 12: Do I need a lawyer to win an appeal?
+13. Do I need a lawyer to win an appeal?

 If a doctor is willing to write a letter for a patient, the attorney can provide information that would be helpful for the doctor to address in the letter.
 The attorney can also take time with you to understand the subjective impact of your impairments on you so that you can be prepared for your testimony at the hearing.
 In all of this, experience counts.
 We have handled hundreds of social security disability claims over the past thirty years.
-You must learn the process in your one claim.

-Question 13: Do I have to pay my lawyer up front to help me with my appeal?
+14. Do I have to pay my lawyer up front to help me with my appeal?

 Other questions about Social Security Disability

-There needs to be good cause to reopen the claim.
-Perhaps there is medical evidence that is relevant to the claim prior to the date the decision was made.
+You can sometimes reopen an old claim.
+There needs to be good cause to do this.
+An example of this would be if there is new medical evidence that is relevant to the claim before the decision was made.
 You may also reopen a claim to a prior application for benefits that were denied if the application did not go to a hearing.

-Question 16: When can I request an Appeals Council review?
+16. When can I request an Appeals Council review?

-The vocational expert will discuss your case based upon hypothetical questions given by the judge.
-The hypothetical questions will focus on health limitations that impact your ability to work.
-The vocational expert will be asked whether a person can work based on impairments.
-Your lawyer will also be able to ask questions to the vocational expert.
+The vocational expert will discuss your case based on hypothetical questions asked by the judge.
+The hypothetical questions focus on health limitations that impact your ability to work.
+The vocational expert will be asked whether you can work based on impairments.
+Your lawyer will also be able to ask the vocational expert questions.